-unread-is-secret
+unread-is- secret

 If this is set, only the person and his supervisors can see how many texts this persons have read in a certain conference.
-The server will clear the read-texts, last-time-read and last-text-read fields of Membership and Membership-Old when other persons asks about the information.
+The server will clear the read-ranges field of Membership (and read-texts, last-time-read and last-text-read fields of Membership-10 and Membership-Old) when other persons asks about the information.

-flg2 flg3 flg4 flg5 flg6 flg7
+flg2 flg3 flg4

-flg8
+- flg5 flg6 - flg7

-Reserved for the future.
+flg8 Reserved for the future.
 Set them to 0, and ignore the values they have.